Montreal-Quakers/website/_pages/accessibility.md

 * No automated doors

 Please [let us know](/contact) if you require additional information or accommodations for accessibility.

 ### [Quebec City worship group](/qc)
 ###### Mobility
 * Parking is available
 * The group meets on the main floor, but up four stairs
   * The space is therefore not wheelchair accessible

+###### Language
+* Our Quebec City worship group is primarily in French
+  * Translation is available
+  * When we have guests who speak only one language, we can and do translate for them
+  * Nearly everyone understands English
+* We frequently have visitors from the US or Britain

 Please [let us know](/contact) if you require additional information or accommodations for accessibility.

 ### [Laurentian worship group](/laurentians)
 Please contact the [Laurentian worship group](/laurentians) directly for more information, as their precise meeting place changes with the seasons